Wayne DuMond: Arkansas rape

 Contrary to Dunleavy's claim that the victim had first identified two other men as her rapist, then failed to pick DuMond out of a lineup, the Court wrote in the background to its DuMond vs. Lockhart decision:

 During a photographic show-up, the victim indicated that Ricky White resembled the assailant.
 However, White was working in another part of the state on the day of the rape, and she did not identify him as the rapist at a one-person lineup.
 Later, Walter Stevenson, who matched the assailant's description and worked near a restaurant which the victim frequented, was placed in a lineup.
 She did not identify Stevenson as her assailant.
 Woodcutters working near the area of her home on the date of the rape were also brought in for lineups but none were recognized by the victim.
 On approximately October 29, 1984, the victim observed DuMond driving a pick-up truck on a Forrest City street and immediately identified him as the perpetrator of the crime.
 DuMond was taken into custody, placed in a lineup, and identified by her as the man who kidnapped and raped her.

 The victim would later tell Governor Mike Huckabee, in a personal meeting at which she, her family, and the prosecuting attorney in the case pleaded with him to reverse his decision to release DuMond, "This is how close I was to Wayne DuMond.
 I will never forget his face.
 And now I don't want you ever to forget my face."

 Arkansas parole controversy

-DuMond's case resurfaced during the 2008 Presidential election when questions were raised on the conduct of Republican candidate Mike Huckabee in securing DuMond's parole while Huckabee was governor of Arkansas.

-Clemency is the reduction of a sentence through commutation; pardon is forgiveness of the crime and elimination of the sentence; parole is release from prison but includes a period of probation and may, as in DuMond's case, involve other restrictions as well.

 According to the Washington Post's "Fact Checker" column, in September 1990 then-governor Bill Clinton overrode a recommendation of the Arkansas parole board to commute DuMond's sentence to time already served, arguing that "...the issue should be left to an appeals court."
 The DuMond case: